 We develop approximate estimation methods for exponential random graph models (ERGMs), whose likelihood is proportional to an intractable normalizing constant.
-The usual approach approximates this constant with Monte Carlo simulations, however convergence may be exponentially slow.
+The usual approach approximates this constant with Monte Carlo simulations; however, convergence may be exponentially slow.
 We propose a deterministic method, based on a variational mean-field approximation of the ERGM's normalizing constant.
-We compute lower and upper bounds for the approximation error for any network size, adapting nonlinear large deviations results.
+We compute lower and upper bounds for the approximation error for any network size, adapting nonlinear large deviation results.
 This translates into bounds on the distance between true likelihood and mean-field likelihood.
-Monte Carlo simulations suggest that in practice our deterministic method performs better than our conservative theoretical approximation bounds imply, for a large class of models.
+Monte Carlo simulations suggest that in practice, our deterministic method performs better than our conservative theoretical approximation bounds imply, for a large class of models.